Linuxfabrik/monitoring-plugins/check-plugins/php-version/README.rst

 Overview
 --------

-With this plugin you can check if the installed PHP version is EOL.
-Does not care about patch levels.
+This plugin lets you track if PHP is End-of-Life (EOL).
+To compare against the current/installed version of PHP, the check has to run on the PHP server itself.

 Fact Sheet